RallyTronics/GLFW-binding-for-Visualization-Library/README.md

 # GLFW-binding-for-Visualization-Library

-This is a GLFW binding for Micele Bosi's awesome Visualization Library https://github.com/MicBosi/visualizationlibrary
+This is a GLFW binding for Michele Bosi's awesome Visualization Library https://github.com/MicBosi/visualizationlibrary